Identify Toxins in Your Home

 6 Toxins You'll Find in Harmful Household Products

-In order to protect our homes and loved ones, we have to know what are toxins in our home.
+In order to protect our loved ones, we have to identify toxins in our homes.
 It seems we can’t escape them.
 They’re everywhere around us in so many common things.

 Your home should be a place of safety and restoration from the chaotic stress of the world outside the doors.
 Yet, we find ourselves, especially in America, becoming physically and psychologically ill from the toxins in our homes.
 The environment inside your home most probably harbors mold, toxins and other harmful bacteria related to your health.